-

 Examples: excellent customer satisfaction

-Weaknesses: Internal factors that hinder successful outcomes
+Weaknesses: Internal factors within the organisation that hinder successful outcomes

 Examples: Poor financial position